2020 Beirut explosion: Iran's involvement

 Behnam Shahriyari is a senior official within Iran's Islamic Revolutionary Guard Corps (IRGC), specifically associated with Unit 190, a division responsible for clandestine arms transfers and logistical operations.
 He has been implicated in arms smuggling, money laundering, and oil trafficking on behalf of the IRGC Quds Force.
 Reports indicate that since 2011, the Iranian shipping company Liner Transport Kish (LTK), managed by Shahriyari and Mojtaba Mousavi Tabar, delivered significant quantities of ammonium nitrate to Hezbollah.
-Between 2011 and 2014, multiple shipments were sent to Beirut, including a consignment transported aboard the MV Rhosus vessel in August 2013, carrying approximately 2,750 tons of ammonium nitrate.
-This shipment was seized and stored in the port, where it remained until its detonation in 2020, causing widespread casualties and destruction.
+Between 2011 and 2014, multiple shipments were sent to Beirut, including a consignment transported aboard the vessel in August 2013, carrying approximately 2,750 tons of ammonium nitrate.

 MV Rhosus

-On 27 September 2013, the Moldovan-flagged cargo ship set sail from Batumi, Georgia, to Beira, Mozambique, carrying 2,750 t of ammonium nitrate.
+On 27 September 2013, the Moldovan-flagged cargo ship MV Rhosus set sail from Batumi, Georgia, to Beira, Mozambique, carrying 2,750 t of ammonium nitrate.
 Rhosus was owned by a company based in Panama but was regarded by the captain as under the de facto ownership of Russian businessman Igor Grechushkin.
 The shipment had been ordered by an African explosives manufacturing company for mining in Mozambique.
 However, reporting by Der Spiegel has found that it was not Grechushkin who owned Rhosus, but rather Cypriot businessman Charalambos Manoli, who maintained a relationship with the bank used by Hezbollah in Lebanon.

 On 21 November 2013, the ship made port in Beirut.
 Some sources said it was forced to port due to mechanical issues and possibly engine problems, while other sources claimed the owner did not have sufficient funds to pay tolls for the Suez Canal and attempted to take on a shipment of heavy machinery in Beirut.
 The heavy machinery was stacked on top of the doors to the cargo space containing the ammonium nitrate, causing the doors to buckle, which damaged the ship.
 After inspection by port state control, Rhosus was deemed unseaworthy, and was forbidden to set sail.
 Eight Ukrainians and one Russian were aboard, and with the help of the Ukrainian consul, five Ukrainians were repatriated, leaving four crew members to care for the ship.

 The port of Beirut in 2017, with Rhosus moored on the right.
 Livestock carriers Abou Karim I and Abou Karim III, both severely damaged in the explosions, are in the center, the latter largely obscuring the former.

 The Port of Beirut eleven days after the disaster.
 The large ship on the right is the French amphibious assault ship Tonnerre, which arrived in the port on 13 August to provide food, construction materials, medical supplies, and personnel.